Pacific Northwest Attic Baffle Installation

 Moisture-Sensitive Attic Strategy

-• Supports better moisture management in vented attics
+• Supports moisture management in vented attic systems

-• Useful where insulation is installed close to soffit vents
+• Useful where insulation is closer to the soffit vents

 Blocked Soffit Vents

-If your attic insulation is packed tight at the eaves, airflow from the soffits is getting blocked, or you are updating the attic insulation system, baffles may be part of the right solution.
+If your roof insulation is pushed into the eaves, soffit airflow is blocked, or you’re planning attic re-insulation, attic baffles may be part of the solution.

 Location What It Does Best Fit Main Watch-Out

-Eave / Soffit Intake Areas Keeps insulation from blocking the ventilation path at the soffits.
-Homes with vented attics and insulation installed near the roofline edges.
-Must be installed cleanly so airflow remains open from soffit to attic.
+Eave/Soffit Intake Areas Keeps insulation away from soffit ventilation path.
+Vented attics with insulation near the roofline edge.
+Must leave a clear airflow channel from soffit to attic.

-Roofline Transitions Helps maintain airflow where framing geometry changes or narrows.
-Attics with complicated framing or tight eave details.
-Should be coordinated with insulation depth and vent layout.
+Roofline Transitions Maintains airflow where framing changes, narrows, or creates tight spaces.
+Attics with complex framing or limited eave clearance.
+Should be planned around insulation depth and vent layout.

-Re-Insulation Zones Protects ventilation paths during insulation upgrades or replacement.
-Attics receiving new blown-in or batt insulation.
-Requires planning before insulation is installed over the attic floor.
+Re-insulation Zones Protects ventilation paths before new insulation is installed.
+Attics receiving blown-in, batt, or replacement insulation.
+Needs to be installed before insulation covers the attic floor.

 Eave and Soffit Baffle Installation

-• Helps preserve intake airflow at the roof edge
+• Preserves intake airflow at the roof edge

-• Useful where insulation would otherwise touch the roof deck
+• Useful where insulation could block the soffit vent path

-• Often paired with attic insulation installation or replacement
+• Often installed during insulation upgrades or replacement

 Ventilation Protection Strategy

-• Best when used as part of a full attic performance plan
+• Works effectively as part of a full attic performance plan

-• May be combined with air sealing and insulation upgrades
+• Can be combined with air sealing and insulation upgrades

 Standard Cardboard or Foam Baffles